MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-collection.md

 ## Example

-The following code example illustrates how to use collectable errors.
+The following code example illustrates how to use collectible errors.
 It's built around the `DoPost` codeunit, which sets simple criteria on what can or can't be included in table fields.
 By itself, this procedure will stop when errors occur.
 By applying the `ErrorBehavior(ErrorBehavior::Collect)` attribute, the `PostWithErrorCollect ()` and `PostWithErrorCollectCustomUI ()` procedures show you a couple ways to collect and present these errors.

 ```AL
 pageextension 50100 CollectingErrorsExt extends "Customer List"